WaqasSaleem97/CC_F25/Lab_Tasks/Lab_5/Lab5.md

 ---

-## Task 13 - Exam Evaluation Question
+## Exam Evaluation Question

 Goal: This is an exam-style evaluation prompt.
-Students are asked to install Docker Desktop as part of the evaluation exercise.
+Students are asked to install Docker Desktop as part of the evaluation exercise on VM.
 No commands, solutions, hints, or step-by-step instructions are provided here — install Docker Desktop using your own knowledge and research.

 Instructions for students:
-- Install Docker Desktop on your workstation or VM.
+- Install Docker Desktop on your VMWare Workstation `Ubuntu Server`.
 No commands or solutions are provided in this lab — treat this as an evaluation/exam question.
 - Verify Docker Desktop is installed by launching the Docker Desktop application and confirming it runs.
-- Capture a screenshot of Docker Desktop running (or other clear evidence that Docker Desktop is installed and started) and save it as: `task13_docker_desktop.png`
+- Capture a screenshot of Docker Desktop running (or other clear evidence that Docker Desktop is installed and started) and save it as: `exam_evaluation_docker_desktop.png`

 Notes:
 - This task intentionally provides no commands, package names, or step-by-step instructions.
 You must research and determine the correct installation steps for your OS/environment.
-- If your VM environment does not support Docker Desktop (e.g., limited virtualization), document the limitation with a screenshot and a one-line caption in your submission explaining why you could not install Docker Desktop.

 📸 Screenshot Required:
-- `task13_docker_desktop.png` (or a screenshot showing why installation could not be completed)
+- `exam_evaluation_docker_desktop.png`

 ---

 ## Troubleshooting & notes
-- If add-apt-repository is missing when adding a PPA, install software-properties-common:
-  - `sudo apt install software-properties-common -y` (capture screenshot as `task8_install_software_properties.png`)
 - If any apt commands fail due to networking, capture the error output as screenshots and include them in your submission.
 - When working with vim, remember `i` to enter insert mode, `Esc` to return to command mode, `:wq` to save and quit, and `:q!` to quit without saving.
 For undo use `u`, for redo use `Ctrl-R`, and numeric deletes can be `3dd` or `d3d`.
 For search use `/pattern`, navigate with `n` and `N`, and substitute with `:%s/pattern/replacement`.